robopatrol/robopatrol-webapp/README.md

 To run the app, follow these steps.

-1. Ensure that [NodeJS](http://nodejs.org/) is installed.
+1. Ensure that [NodeJS](http://nodejs.org/) version 4 or greater is installed.
 This provides the platform on which the build tooling runs.
+> **Note:**  The NodeJS version of Ubuntu 14.04 is really old and does not work.
+To install a newer version, follow  [these instructions](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).

 2. From the project folder, execute the following command:

   ```shell